 In preparing a vehicle accident report, you must have the following details:

-- your email address.
+- Your email address.

-- name, address and date of birth of any person/s travelling within your vehicle who sustained minor injuries.
+- Name, address and date of birth of any person/s travelling within your vehicle who sustained minor injuries.

 To submit a vehicle accident report online for non-emergency cases, follow this link and answer the questions.
 However, the NSW Police Force Community Portal does not accept all kinds of reports.
-You must answer a brief questionnaire to determine if the minor traffic collision you would like to report can be reported online.
+You must answer a brief questionnaire to find out if the minor traffic collision you would like to report can be reported online.

 Remember that you CAN’T submit a vehicle accident report online if: